kyrakraft/portfolio/sfschools.md

-# San Fransisco School Finder Web Application
+# San Fransisco Public School Finder Web Application

 [Home](index.md)

 ## Project Description
-I created this web application, written in Javascript, with four friends at a hackathon; my responsibility was to code the backend as well as develop and program the algorithm that our application performs (which involves a weighted sort).
+I created this web application, written in Javascript, with four friends at a hackathon in San Francisco; my responsibility was to code the backend as well as develop and program the algorithm that our application performs (which involves a weighted sort).

-The goal of the hackathon, which took place in San Fransisco, was to solve a social issue that San Francisco faces.
+The goal of the hackathon was to solve a social issue that San Francisco faces.
 My group and I decided to tackle the issue of the socioeconomic disparity in public schools.
 There is a form families can complete on which they indicate their preference of schools.
 However, as we learned, information about these schools and their programs is often difficult to find.
 As a result, researching the schools can take several hours and is a frustrating process.

 We designed a web application that allows families to answer a series of relevant questions (such as, "Where do you live?" or "How important is after-school enrichment?").
 The program then runs the results of these questions through an algorithm that performs a weighted sort and lists the schools that correspond with the user's needs, in order of best fit.